katefike/sage/docs/troubleshooting.md

 # Troubleshooting
+# Environment Variables
+If you're in the local development environment, use `export ISDEV=True && <insert command here>` before most every command.
+Exporting `ISDEV` causes `sage/config.py` to instantiate the env vars in `.env-example` instead of `.env`.
+- The `.env` file is only used when creating prod infrastructure via ansible, or on prod itself.
+- The `.env-example` file is used when doing any local development work.
+It is used by Docker, the DB, the MX, pytest and every module of `sage/`.

 ## Logging
 Shows Sage's attempts to parse batches of emails in the MX and insert them as transactions into the DB.
 `~/sage/sage_main.log`